IN THE SUPREME

 report noted the following physical impairments: chronic neck,

-upper back and low back pain; pain and stiffness in the right shoulder “with
+upper back and low back pain; pain and stiffness in the right shoulder with

-above shoulder height lifting and handling activities as well as sustained
+ongoing impairment for heavier lifting and carrying activities, above shoulder height lifting and handling activities as well as sustained

-body position activities”; and lessened capacity for “sustained reaching,
+body position activities; and lessened capacity for sustained reaching,

-handling and lifting above shoulder level with his dominant right hand.”
+handling and lifting above shoulder level with his dominant right hand.
 Dr. Gouws

-agreed with Dr. Adrian’s prognosis of poor further recovery and
+agreed with Dr. Adrians prognosis of poor further recovery and

-consequently a “permanent functional impairment” requiring accommodation within
+consequently a permanent functional impairment requiring accommodation within

 his job.